rabbitmq/mnevis/README.md

 transaction ID.

 Each transaction command is addressed with a transaction ID and the current process Pid.
-Processes runing a transaction are monitored and transaction will be cancelled if its process stops.
+Processes running a transaction are monitored and transaction will be cancelled if its process stops.

 Most of transaction commands, except commit and rollback, check and aquire locks